misskeertis27-cloud/demo/README.md

 # demo
-This is my first git repo
+This is my first Git Repository
+Author - Keerti Singh